 NATIONAL AMERICAN BEER DAY

-There are more than 2,100 breweries that manufacture beer in the United States.
+More than 2,100 breweries are manufacturing beer in the United States.
 They range in size from industry giants to brewpubs and microbreweries.

 - The U.S. produced 196 million barrels of beer in 2009.

-- The U.S. consumes roughly 20 US gallons of beer per capita annually.
+- Americans consume roughly 20 US gallons of beer per capita annually.

-- In 2008, the United States was ranked sixteenth in the world in per capita consumption, while total consumption was second only to China.
+- In 2008, the United States ranked sixteenth in the world in per capita consumption.
+However, total consumption was second only to China.

-- After prohibition was repealed the industry had consolidated into a small number of large-scale breweries.
+- After Congress repealed prohibition, the industry consolidated into a small number of large-scale breweries.

-- The majority of the new breweries in the U.S. are small breweries and brewpubs, who, as members of the Brewers Association, are termed “craft breweries” to differentiate them from the larger and older breweries.
+- The majority of the new breweries in the U.S. are small breweries and brewpubs.
+As members of the Brewers Association, they are termed “craft breweries” to differentiate them from the larger and older breweries.

-- Most of the smaller breweries, which were founded in the 1980s, produce a range of styles.
+- However, smaller breweries (many founded in the 1980s) produce a range of styles.

 - Beer styles originating in the United States include: